khalidhassanemon/it-service-client-own/README.md

-# Getting Started with Graphics Bari
+# Getting Started with IT Services

 This project was bootstrapped with `ReactJs`, `Tailwind component CSS`, `React router DOM`, `Context API`.
 And for, server handling I have used `Express Js`, for storing data in database `mongoDB` is used, and later hosted the API in `Vercel` server and finally hosted tha app in firebase successfully.
 Moreoverly,